AsmaTrabelsi/Shopping-App/README.md

 - Sign in/Sign up using email or Google account

 <h3>Technologies and Tools</h3>
+The project uses the following technologies and tools:
 - Flutter
 - Dart
 - GraphQl
 - Hasura

 <h3>Getting Started</h3>
+To run the project on your local machine :
 1. Clone this repository: git clone https://github.com/AsmaTrabelsi/Shopping-App.git
 2. Navigate to the project directory: cd shopping_store_mobile_app
 3. Install the required dependencies: flutter pub get